 My experience in business as such and economics was zero – in contrast to today’s science degree programmes I had never been force to take at least some mandatory economics lectures.
 So I learned double-sheet accounting from high school books from scratch.

 Given that level of experience it worked out fine.
-Although I did turn to the epitome of the dark side later and become an employee again whose job title included the term Manager seizing this freelance option was crucial.
+Although I did turn to the epitome of the dark side later and become an employee again (having job titlethat included the term Manager) seizing this freelance option was crucial.
 It finally opened up more options.
 Later I made a decision for another job I called a 60:40 decision – but again, it opened up rather more than less options.

 I shunned getting stuck somewhere with a single option left.
 Probably this is due to the early traumatic experiences of colleagues of mine who spent too much time as post-docs at the university.
 I am not sure even sure if this is correct but they felt that there is an maximum age or [time spent at the university] – and after that you are lost for industry forever.